Witch World (novel): Plot summary

 During World War II, Simon Tregarth rose from a common soldier in the U.S. Army to the rank of lieutenant colonel.
 In post-war Berlin, he became involved, almost accidentally, in the black market, only to be caught and discharged in disgrace from the Army.
 He later also managed to anger a powerful criminal organization enough for it to send assassins after him.
 After months on the run, killing at least two of these assassins, he knows his time is running out.

 Then Tregarth is contacted by Dr. Jorge Petronius, a man with an amazing reputation for hiding men in dire straits.
 Petronius recounts a fantastic tale of a stone of power, the Siege Perilous of Arthurian legend, that has the power to open a gateway to a world attuned to the person who sits on it.
 Disbelieving, but with little to lose, Tregarth gives him all the money he has left, and is transported to a land where magic vies with more mundane swords and bows.

 He arrives in a nearly empty countryside, just in time to witness a savage hunt: a lone woman being chased down by hounds followed by two horsemen.
-Tregarth rescues the witch, whom he much later learns is named Jaelithe, and enters the service of her homeland Estcarp, a land ruled by witches and threatened by many enemies.
+Tregarth rescues the woman, who he much later learns is a witch named Jaelithe, and enters the service of her homeland Estcarp, a land ruled by witches and threatened by many enemies.
 One of these enemies is the land of Gorm, which was bloodily taken over by the far-off, mysterious realm of Kolder.